 The chair snaps shut with a velcro attachment and when it's time to undo it, it's just as simple.
 It pops-up, ready to use and attached to most dining chairs.
 It's great is portability is all you're concerned with, it can go with you anywhere.
 Just keep in mind the hardship when tightening and loosening the straps and securing your little to the seat.

 Ease Of Cleaning

 The Munchkin had the lowest score in ease of cleaning with a 2 of 10.
 Comprised of plasticized fabric, it became additionally challenging to find the food whilst looking past the bright and beautiful pattern; it's just not conducive for simple clean-up.
 Not only that, but food can often times end up getting stuck in the sides of the chair.
-Where others outperformed was in the ability to either disassemble and wash the product in the sink like the Fisher-Price Healthy Care Deluxe or by hand like the Inglesina Fast Table Chair.
+Where others outperformed was in the ability to either disassemble and wash the product in the sink like the Fisher-Price Healthy Care Booster Seat or by hand like the Inglesina Fast Table Chair.

 It's evident that this chair is great for carrying from one location to the next.
 It's light, there's a handle and it's a great size.
 It's simple to open and close with the velcro attachment, but it's difficult to hook onto the chair and unsafe for the toddler.

 The Travel Booster Seat is priced fairly at $35, as you are getting what you pay for.
 Our Best Value Award Winner, The Fisher Price Healthy Care, is priced at around $25 and offers a handful more features than the Munchkin does.
 Our advice?
 If this is your price range, stick with The Fisher Price and avoid the Munchkin.